FAQ about Code With Me

 Switch to the Installed tab and locate the Code With Me plugin in the list of the installed plugins.

-Click in the plugin description area and select Disable for All Projects, then click OK and restart PyCharm.
+Click in the plugin description area and select Disable, then click OK and restart PyCharm.